 Education and Certification

 The NAHC Annual Conference is our premier educational event.
 Held every Fall, the three-day conference offers both beginning and advanced workshops on a wide range of topics.
 NAHC co-sponsors a Registered Cooperative Manager (RCM) certification training program at each Annual Conference.
-NAHC offers a customized training workshop, “Risks, Roles & Rewards” on a fee basis to Boards of Directors of cooperatives.
+NAHC offers a customized training workshop, “Risks, Roles & Rewards – The 3R’s” for fee basis to Boards of Directors of cooperatives.
 This program is designed to meet the specific needs of each individual cooperative and is facilitated by highly skilled trainers.

-NAHC is always looking for unique ways to provide discounts for our members.
-For example, through our arrangement with GE/Hotpoint, NAHC members are eligible to receive discounts on major appliances.
-Contact Pam Sipes at GE at 1-800-782-8031.
+NAHC is always looking for unique ways to provide discounts for our members, and with our our partnership with GE/Hotpoint, NAHC members are eligible to receive discounts on major appliances and other GE services.
+Contact our GE consultant, Jason Lathery, at at 1-800-782-8031.

 One member.one.vote.one domain.
-NAHC’s members can benefit from Dotcoop since it is available only to cooperative and credit union members.
+NAHC’s members can benefit from dot.coop since it is available only to cooperative members.
 It gives your cooperative a better chance of registering all the memorable, meaningful names you wanted, but couldn’t get under other domains.
-For more information click the dotcoop logo.
+For more information click the logo.

 Annual Membership Dues